SAP-samples/teched2025-AD161/exercises/ex3/README.md

     }
     ```

-    The name of the service reflects the ORD ID of the Data product.
+    The name of the service reflects the ORD ID of the Data Product.

 4. Have a look at file _annotations.cds_ in the same folder.
 The Data Product entities come with a lot of annotations, e.g. `@title` for labels.